marco-cheung/marco-cheung/README.md

 - 👋 Hi, I’m Marco Cheung.
-- 👀 I’m keen on turning data into insights by operationalizing data analytics and business intelligence.
+- 👀 I’m keen on turning data into insights by operationalizing data analytics, business intelligence and generative AI.
 - 📫 You may reach me at marco1992@gmail.com

 <!---